Computational relative entropy: Complexity-limited entanglement theory

 The converse task to entanglement distillation is entanglement dilution, where we are tasked to find the minimum number of ebits necessary to prepare a target state across the bipartition with a restricted set of operations $O$.
 This number is the \emph{entanglement cost}.
 In this section, we consider a computational version of the entanglement cost.
 Again, we follow the blueprint of giving a complexity-limited single-shot definition that is then polynomially regularized to yield the corresponding computational quantity. \begin{definition}[$G$-complexity entanglement cost] Consider a bipartite state $\rho^{AB} \in \calH \otimes \calK$.
 We define the $G$-complexity $\epsilon$-entanglement cost under the class of operations $O$ as

-where $\phi$ is the two-qubit maximally entangled state and the factor $\log 2$ converts from bits to nats. \end{definition} Polynomial regularization then allows us to define the computational entanglement cost as follows \begin{definition}[Computational entanglement cost rate] Consider a bipartite state $\rho_n^{A_nB_n} \in \calH_n \otimes \calK_n$.
-Then,
+where $\phi$ is the two-qubit maximally entangled state and the factor $\log 2$ converts from bits to nats.
+We let the entanglement cost be $\infty$ if no feasible dilution protocol exists. \end{definition} Polynomial regularization then allows us to define the computational entanglement cost as follows.